michelkana/Harvard-DS-Animation/README.md

 ### Obtaining loan data

-The loan data was downloaded from LendingClub website.
+The loan data was downloaded from LendingClub website and cleaned up as recommended [here](https://sites.google.com/view/cs109alendingclubgroup26fall18).

 We calculated new statistics such as **LendingClub loan reject ratio** (the percentage of loan requests which were rejected per zipcode), **LendingClub loan grade ratio** (the percentage of loans which received a specific interest rate per zipcode).